thelfer/mfem-mgis/docs/source/user_guide/mesh.rst

 ^^^^^^^^^^

-If your mesh is too large (memory limit), you can also use MFEM's option of spliting the mesh into smaller meshes and reading them in parallel.
+If your mesh is too large (memory limit), you can also use MFEM's option of splitting the mesh into smaller meshes and reading them in parallel.

-To split the mesh, we use the ``mesh-explorer`` tool (https://mfem.org/meshing-miniapps/#mesh-explorer) and you can specify the parallel reader using the keywork: ``MeshReadMode``.
+To split the mesh, we use the ``mesh-explorer`` tool (https://mfem.org/meshing-miniapps/#mesh-explorer) and you can specify the parallel reader using the keyword: ``MeshReadMode``.

 Install Mesh-explorer